CalebWebsterJCU/battleship/README.md

 # battleship

 I create a game of battleships to practice Clojure and TDD.
+Inspired by troyastorino's [battleship](https://github.com/troyastorino/battleship).